 The project, expected to be implemented by the Federal Ministry of Water Resources (FMWR) is planned to become effective on October 1, 2014.

-It believed that the grant would mark a transformational effort to improve large-scale public irrigation for expanding food production and catalyzing economic growth in rural areas necessary to end poverty and boost prosperity, as well as enhance resilience of agriculture production systems.
+It believed that the grant would mark a transformational effort to improve large-scale public irrigation for expanding food production and catalyzing economic growth in rural areas necessary to end poverty and boost prosperity, as well as enhance the resilience of agriculture production systems.

 Acting Vice President for the Africa Region, World Bank, Jamal Saghir said: “Unlocking Africa’s development potential requires interventions in key sectors such as energy and water.
 By taking a comprehensive approach, the TRIMING project will increase farm productivity, build climate resilience, reduce flooding risks and improve the lives and well-being of millions of Nigerian citizens in Africa’s largest economy.”